PQCA/documentation/docs/contributing/asking-a-question.md

 ## Chat
 [PQCA's Discord server](https://discord.com/invite/xyVnwzfg5R) is the place to go for real-time chat about everything from quick help to involved discussions.

-For general pq-code-package discussions, join the Discord server and visit the channels in the **PQ Code Package** section, for example:
+For general pqca discussions, join the Discord server and visit the channels in the **PQCA** section, for example:

 - pqcp-general : general discussions
 - pqcp-tsc : Technical steering committee